 Some people simply like to be near danger.
 And some prefer ‘unspoiled’ places – unspoiled by other tourists, that is.
 Too bad if the place has been wrecked…

-There are specialized agencies that provide those who want to help with avenues to do so.
+If someone really wants to help, there are specialized agencies that provide avenues to do so.
 Mostly, they ask for donations but in certain cases, they’ll take people too.
-An example is the New Orleans Chapter of Habitat for Humanity, which seeks volunteers to help rebuild damaged homes.
-Other volunteer agencies specialized in disasters include Hands On Disaster Response and Relief International.
+An example is the New Orleans Chapter of Habitat for Humanity, for volunteers to help rebuild damaged homes after Katrina, or global groups like Hands On Disaster Response and Relief International.

 Just because it can get in the way or cause additional harm, does that mean disaster tourism should never take place?
 It’s a difficult question and a personal one, but there are some benefits to this kind of tourism.